 - Statement of Purpose - up to one page explaining your academic goals and why you are interested in this program

 Application period: from January 14 to February 1, 2019 at Punto Blu.

 Applicants are invited to hand in their dossier at:

 Study Abroad Office - Markets and External Affairs, Piazza Sraffa 11, 3rd Floor - room 309.

-For information on the Program
+For information on the Program please contact:

 An "individual motivational interview" may be part of the official selection process (at the Selection Committee discretion).
 The Selection Committee might include the Program Director/Academic Director/Dean for International Affairs/Relevant Professors/Staff from the International Relations Office.